 1. Custard Base

 French-style custard base ice cream is known for its high percentage of egg yolks and cream.
-Custard ice creams are known for their rich flavor and super smooth texture.
+Custard ice creams have a rich flavor and super smooth texture.
 According to the U.S. guidelines, products labeled as 'ice cream' are required to contain at least 10% milkfat and 20% milk solids.

 Custard bases offer lots of versatility since you can change up the flavor by adding chocolate, coffee, fruits, nuts, alcohol, and more!
 The possibilities are endless.